po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/04-Day/04-Day-LessonPlan.md

   * 🙋 We can refer to supplemental material, read the [GitHub documentation on REST](https://docs.github.com/en/rest), and stick around for office hours to ask for help.

+* Answer any questions before proceeding to the next activity.

 ### 4. Instructor Do: Stoke Curiosity (10 min)

-* Welcome students to class.

-* Explain that we will be building on the previous day's activities and will continue to use the Fetch API by learning how to create complex `fetch()` requests.
+* Explain that we will continue to use the Fetch API by learning how to create complex `fetch()` requests.
 We will also learn about some options available to help us debug fetch requests.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):